kllqzh/Risk_Analysis/README.md

-# Repo for Risk_Analysis project
+# Credit Risk Analysis project

-## This is place is to share the SQL and Python code for this project
+This project Analysed 50,000+ credit records from HOME CREDIT with logistics regression models to measure and predict the customer default rate (SQL, Excel, Python, Jupyter notebook, GitHub)